 The overall purpose of the EMRs is to assess the center's present and potential future management effectiveness.
-Their main focus is on factors that enhance or limit the center's organizational performance.
+Here management effectiveness refers broadly to the center's success in performing essential management functions such as setting goals selecting strategies providing leadership acquiring and managing resources planning and implementing activities etc. The EMR is also concerned with management efficiency i e whether the center's management practices encourage efficient utilization of human financial physical and information resources.
+Thus the main focus of the EMRs is on management factors that enhance or limit the center's overall performance.
 The specific objectives of the EMRs are:

-- to provide the Group with a broad gauged assessment of how effectively the center is being managed and on actions that could improve the center's performance in the future; - (2) to provide the board of trustees and the management of the center advice on improving management effectivenss and efficiency, both formally through the report and on an informal basis; - (3) to identify particularly effective management practices at one center that may have broader application in the system; - (4) to identify practices of donors, TAC, and the CGIAR Secretariat that have particularly positive or negative influences on the center's efficiency, and, where appropriate, to suggest constructive change.
+- (1) to provide the Group with a broad gauged assessment of how effectively the center is being managed and on actions that could improve the center's performance in the future - (2) to provide the board of trustees and the management of the center advice on improving management effectiveness and efficiency both formally through the report and on an informal basis - (3) to identify particularly effective management practices at one center that may have broader application in the system - (4) to identify practices of donors TAC and the CGIAR Secretariat that have particularly positive or negative influences on the center's efficiency and where appropriate to suggest constructive change